Formula One: Race

-Once all the cars have formed on the grid, the medical car positions itself behind the pack.
-Five red lights are then illuminated at intervals of one second above the track; before being extinguished simultaneously after an unspecified time to signal the start of the race.
-The start procedure may be aborted in the event of a serious accident or dangerous conditions or if a driver stalls on the grid or on the track in an unsafe position, signalled by raising their arm.
+Once all the cars have lined up on the grid, the medical car positions itself behind the pack.
+Five red lights are then illuminated above the track at intervals of one second; before being extinguished simultaneously after an unspecified time to signal the start of the race.
+The start procedure may be aborted in the event of a serious accident, dangerous conditions, or if a driver stalls on the grid or on the track in an unsafe position, signalled by raising their arm.
 The race may also be started from behind the Safety Car if a racing start is considered excessively dangerous, such as in extremely heavy rainfall.
-There is no formation lap in such circumstances.
+There is no formation lap in such a circumstance.

 Throughout the race, drivers may make pit stops to change tyres and repair damage.
 Three dry tyre compounds, with different durability and adhesion characteristics, are available to drivers.
-Under wet conditions, drivers may switch to one of two specialised wet weather tyres with additional grooves.
-Over the course of a race, drivers must make at least one pit stop and use two different available compounds.
+Under wet conditions, drivers may switch to one of two specialised wet-weather tyres with additional grooves.
+Over the course of a race, drivers must make at least one pit stop and use two different available tyre compounds.
 (Note: A mandatory two-pit stop rule was enforced for the 2025 Monaco Grand Prix.)

-The race typically finishes when the leader has completed the predetermined number of laps.
+The race finishes when the leader has completed the predetermined number of laps.
+(Note: This number varies around each track.
+It is defined as the minimum amount of laps required for the total race distance to exceed 305 km, with the exception of the Monaco Grand Prix, for which it is set at 260km.)
 Positions for drivers on the same lap are then determined in the order that they cross the finish line.
 Lapped cars that have completed at least 90% of the distance are then classified according to their relative track position and number of laps completed.
 Races can, however, be paused or ended early if the conditions become unsafe.
 In the case of suspension, a ten-minute warning is given before the race is resumed behind the safety car.

 Race director

-This role involves managing the logistics of each F1 Grand Prix, enforcing FIA rules and controlling the lights at the start of each race.
-The race director can also refer incidents to the race stewards, who may give penalties, such as drive-through penalties (or stop-and-go penalties), demotions on a pre-race start grid, race disqualifications, and fines should parties break regulations.
-As of the 2024 Las Vegas Grand Prix, the race director is Rui Marques, with Herbie Blash as a permanent advisor.
+This race director manages the logistics of each F1 Grand Prix, enforcing FIA rules and controlling the lights at the start of each race.
+The race director can also refer incidents to the race stewards, who may impose penalties, such as drive-through penalties (or stop-and-go penalties), demotions on a pre-race start grid, race disqualifications, and fines, should parties break regulations.
+As of the 2026 season, the race director is Rui Marques, with Herbie Blash as a permanent advisor.